-Labeled City of Art and History, Thouars nestles on a rocky promontory, overlooking the valley of Thouet.
-The commune takes place in New-Aquitaine, in the department of Deux-Sèvres, not far from Bressuire, Saumur, Loudun or Parthenay.
+Labeled City of Art and History, Thouars is nestled on a rocky promontory overlooking the valley of Thouet.
+The town takes place in New Aquitaine, in the department of Deux-Sevres, not far from Bressuire, Saumur, Loudun or Parthenay.

-Populated for more than 5,000 years, the territory of the commune really took shape only in the 7th century.
-Known to be one of the strongest fortresses in the region, the city of Thouars was the theater of many battles between France and England, especially at the time of the Hundred Years War.
-From industrial city to the nineteenth century, it has now become a jewel in the tourism of Deux-Sèvres.
-The city has indeed many vestiges of its centuries of history, allowing to make a dive in the past the time of a walk in the medieval or Renaissance lanes.
+Populated for over 5,000 years, the territory of the town really took shape in the seventh century.
+Known to be one of the strongest fortresses in the region, the city of Thouars was the scene of many battles between France and England, especially at the time of the Hundred Years War.
+Industrial city in the nineteenth century, it has now become flagship tourism Deux-Sevres.
+The city has indeed many vestiges of its centuries of history, allowing to dive in the past time for a walk in the medieval or Renaissance lanes.

-Today the home of the Collège Marie-de-la-Tour-d'Auvergne, the castle of the Dukes of Trémoïlle dates from the seventeenth century.
-Set on a natural promontory, it takes place on the remains of an old castle of the 8th century.
-Classified as a Historical Monument, it still has an orangery that has served as a model for Versailles, a chapel, stables or a very beautiful inner courtyard.
+Today home to the college of Marie-de-la-Tour-d'Auvergne, the castle of the Dukes of Trémoïlle dates from the seventeenth century.
+Installed on a natural promontory, it takes place on the remains of an old castle of the eighth century.
+Listed as an historic monument, it still presents an orangery having served as a model for that of Versailles, a chapel, stables or a beautiful courtyard.

-One can still admire several vestiges of the ancient ramparts classified to the Historic Monuments.
-Built between the twelfth and thirteenth centuries, today they present the Prince of Wales Tower, the tower at the Prévost next to a Plantagenet-style tower, and Porte Maillot.
+One can still admire several vestiges of the old ramparts classified as Historical Monuments.
+Built between the twelfth and thirteenth century, they present today the Prince of Wales tower, the tower door Prévost contiguous to a Plantagenêt style tower, and Porte Maillot.

-Several private mansions are visible in the city, such as that of President Tindeau at the end of the 15th century and listed in the Historical Monuments, the Three Kings of the same period, or the House of Artists.
-A former abbey rebuilt in the 17th and 18th centuries, the town hall also deserves a visit.
+Several mansions are visible in the city, like that of the president Tindeau of the end of the XVth century and registered with the Historical Monuments, that of the Three Kings of the same time, or the House of the Artists.
+Former abbey rebuilt in the seventeenth and eighteenth centuries, the city hall is also worth a visit.

-Classified as Historic Monuments, the church of Saint-Laon dates from the 12th century.
-One can admire a very beautiful bell tower, colored stained glass windows, as well as the tomb of Marguerite of Scotland, the first wife of Louis XI.
+Listed as a historic monument, the church of Saint-Laon dates from the twelfth century.
+You can admire a beautiful bell tower, colorful stained glass, and the tomb of Marguerite d'Ecosse, the first wife of Louis XI.

-The Saint-Médard church, also classified as a Historic Monument, dates from the 15th century.
-Of Romanesque style, it reveals a portal with four archivolts, as well as very beautiful stained-glass windows.
+The Saint-Médard church, also classified as an historic monument, dates back to the 15th century.
+Romanesque, it reveals a portal to four archivolts, as well as beautiful stained glass windows.

-Also worthy of note is the neo-gothic chapel of Jeanne-d'Arc, which houses a cultural exhibition center, the chapel of the castle of the dukes of Trémoïlle, which combines flamboyant gothic and Renaissance styles, and Notre-Dame-du -Cottage built in the 20th century.
+There is also the Jeanne-d'Arc chapel in neo-Gothic style, which houses a cultural exhibition center, the chapel of the castle of the Dukes of Trémoïlle blending flamboyant Gothic and Renaissance style, or the Notre-Dame-du -House built in the twentieth century.

-Opened in the 1920s, the Henri-Barré museum takes its place in a former private mansion in neo-Gothic style.
-There are many different collections of faience, archeology, ethnography, fine art and furniture.
+Opened in the 1920s, the Henri-Barré Museum is housed in a former neo-Gothic mansion house.
+You can admire very varied collections of faience, archeology, ethnography or fine arts and furniture.

-The ecomuseum of the mill of the Crevant makes it possible to discover the life of old in the vicinity of Thouars.
-The regional center Resistance and Freedom pays tribute to the Resistance fighters who defended the country in the region at the time of the Second World War.
+The ecomuseum of the Crevant mill reveals the life of the past in the vicinity of Thouars.
+The regional center Resistance and Liberty pays tribute to the resistance fighters who defended the country in the region at the time of the Second World War.

-Historic building, the halls are still active and continue to host the weekly markets of the city.
+Historic building, the halls are still in operation and continue to host the weekly markets of the city.

-Very green, the town of Thouars also benefits from several natural spaces like the park Imbert or the gardens workers installed along the Thouet.
-Bike paths have been laid out to appreciate the local flora, as well as the architectural heritage.
+Very green, the city of Thouars also benefits from several natural areas such as the Imbert Park or allotment gardens along the Thouet.
+Bike paths have been developed to appreciate the local flora, as well as the architectural heritage.